 The Pensions Scholarship Trust was established in 2019 as a trust under UK law and has five trustees:

-- Alan Rubenstein (former CEO, Pension Protection Fund)
+- Alan Rubenstein (former CEO, Pension Protection Fund); Trust Chair person

 - Gregg McClymont (Executive Director Public Affairs IFM Investors UK)

 - Fennell Betson (Founding Editor of IPE and a Director of IPE International Publishers Ltd); Secretary to the Trust.

 The Pensions Scholarship Trust is a registered charity with the Charity Commission in the UK.
 Its registered number is 1188040.